DANGUECO/Time-Series-NZ-Police-Data./README.md

 2 main files.

-project.pdf - Explains the statistical methodology behind the project.
+project.pdf - Explains the statistical methodology behind the time series project.

 timeseriesprojectpolice.Rmd - Shows the code done for the analysis.